Sara-Strasner-401-advanced-javascript/lab-02/README.md

 change the jquery on app.js to match

-Estimate of time needed to complete: 1 hour 20 min Start time:
+Estimate of time needed to complete: 1 hour 20 min Start time:1:10
-Finish time:
+Finish time: 1:55
-Actual time needed to complete:
+Actual time needed to complete: 45 min

 ## Feature #6: flexbox styling